simonangel-fong/Note_Humber/Operating_Systems/introduction/linux_os.md

 ## Characteristics of Linux 特点

-- a)Open Source
+- a) Open Source: access and modify source code.
 - b) It is very secure
 - c) Free under GNU licence.
-- d) It is scalable(the resources can be extended based on the user req’s
+- d) It is scalable(the resources can be <u>extended</u> based on the user req’s
 - e) It is very efficient
 - f) It is widely used in production systems
 - g) It is very light weight compared to other OS.